 The bill mirrors the federal law invoked by Neal, which requires the treasury secretary to furnish federal tax returns if requested by the chair of any of the same three committees mentioned in the New York bill.

-But if the New York bill becomes law, Congress could soon see Trump's state tax returns.
+With the New York law, Congress could soon see Trump's state tax returns.
 And according to the New York Times, the state returns could contain much of the same information as federal returns, especially since Trump's business is headquartered in New York City.

 Thus far, Trump has managed to keep his taxes hidden despite credible allegations of illicit activity.
 Michael Cohen, Trump's longtime lawyer and "fixer," testified before Congress that Trump has lied about his wealth in order to obtain bank loans in the past, and that Trump misrepresented his wealth to avoid paying taxes.

-Even though Mnuchin is willing to break the law for Trump, Congress may soon have a new way to find out whatever Trump so desperately wants to hide.
+Even though Mnuchin is willing to break the law for Trump, Congress now has a new way to find out whatever Trump so desperately wants to hide.

-This piece has been updated with news of the bill's passage through the state Senate on Wednesday.
+This piece has been updated with news of Gov. Cuomo signing the bill into law July 8 and the bill's passage through the state Senate and Assembly on May 22.